- Time Expectations

 A mid-year evaluation involving the Intern and Internship Supervisor will occur at the end of the first term.
 This evaluation will involve: a written self-evaluation by the Intern, an oral evaluation by the Intern and Internship Supervisor, and a submission of the Intern’s self-evaluation to the Director with the signatures of the Intern and the Internship Supervisor (see Assignments).

-A supervision session should specifically be set aside to review the Learning Covenant, to clarify roles and expectations, to identify further learning needs, and to revise learning objectives if needed.
+A supervision session should specifically be set aside to review The Learning Covenant (docx), to clarify roles and expectations, to identify further learning needs, and to revise learning objectives if needed.
 Any revisions or additions to the Covenant must be submitted to the Director of the TSIP.

 The year-end evaluation takes the form of a summative written evaluation.
 Interns and Internship Supervisors fill out their respective evaluation forms (see Resources and Forms).
 The assessment is individualized in relation to the learning goals set out at the beginning of the year in the Learning Covenant.
 Evaluation is made regarding the progress made towards achieving the student’s learning goals, as well as overall assessment of the student’s strengths and growing edges as evidenced in the placement.